What You Need to Know

 Whether you were born and raised in Maryland or recently relocated there for work, the state can be a beautiful place to live.

 The majority of Maryland residents get their health insurance through their employers.
-A relatively small number — just 6% of the population, or nearly 750,000 people — are uninsured.1 That low rate is partially due to decreasing costs.
-Maryland’s insurance rates under the Affordable Care Act dropped 10.3% in 2020, the second consecutive year rates decreased.2
+A relatively small number — just 4.3% of the population, or nearly 260,000 people — are uninsured.1

 Health insurance options in Maryland

 Insurance premiums in Maryland tend to be relatively low.
-There are only 16 states that have lower average premiums than Maryland.
-In the state, the average premium is $552.
-For those who qualify for the advanced premium tax credit — a subsidy that can make health insurance premiums more affordable — the average monthly premium dropped to just $191.3
+There are only two states that have lower average premiums than Maryland.
+In the state, the average premium is $439.2 For those who qualify for the advanced premium tax credit — a subsidy that can make health insurance premiums more affordable — the average monthly premium dropped to just $182.3

 In Maryland, your insurance options and monthly premiums are dependent upon your age, income and family size.